Get in the ring with us while we spar with one of the greatest scripts of all time to figure out what makes it tick.

 I was on the floor of my basement.
 It was family movie night, and I was about to have my mind blown.

-We’ll dissect the scenes that make us cheer, endear us to the characters, and a few of the ones that maybe don’t hold up so great.
+We’ll dissect the scenes that make us cheer, endear us to the characters, and a few of the ones that maybe don’t hold up quiet as well.

 So without further ado...Let’s talk about Rocky!